 Changes in rates of exchange may cause the value of such investments to fluctuate.
 An investor may not be able to get back the amount invested and the loss on realisation may be very high and could result in a substantial or complete loss of the investment.
 In addition, an investor who realises their investment in a RWC-managed fund after a short period may not realise the amount originally invested as a result of charges made on the issue and/or redemption of such investment.
 The value of such interests for the purposes of purchases may differ from their value for the purpose of redemptions.
 No representations or warranties of any kind are intended or should be inferred with respect to the economic return from, or the tax consequences of, an investment in a RWC-managed fund.
 Current tax levels and reliefs may change.
 Depending on individual circumstances, this may affect investment returns.
-Nothing in this document constitutes advice on the emits of buying or appropriateness of the fund or any other investments described herein to the individual circumstances of any recipient.
+Nothing in this document constitutes advice on the merits of buying or selling a particular investment.
+This document expresses no views as to the suitability or appropriateness of the fund or any other investments described herein to the individual circumstances of any recipient.